On this page

 Duty to report changes

 If there are any changes made in or to a pipeline, such as leakage, damage or transport changes, you must report these changes to the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport or ILT).
-Any unusual incidents that urgently need to be attended, must be reported by telephone straight away.
+Any unusual incidents that urgently need to be attended, must be reported by telephone straight away, to number +31 88 489 00 00.

 Compensation for rerouting

 If you, as cable and pipe manager, suffer damage because of cables and pipes being rerouted by the government, you may be entitled to compensation.
-This refers to rerouting because of changes in the infrastructure in the Minister of Infrastructure and the Environment's management area.
+This applies to rerouting because of changes in the infrastructure in the management area of the Minister of Infrastructure and the Environment.

 Online application procedure via Message Box